mark4557/book-library-demo/README.md

 # book-library-demo

-This is a Book Library Catalogue Demonstration based on NodeJs and ReactJS
+This is a Book Library Catalogue Demonstration based on Node.js and React

 ## About the app
 The repository contains two seperate applications.
 - An API application which utilises the following technologies:
-    - Nodejs
+    - Node.js
-    - Expressjs
+    - Express.js
     - Sqlite3

 - A front end application utilising the following technologies:
-    - Nodejs
+    - Node.js
     - React
     - Vite
     - Bootstrap